 Often, because TBI’s—the silent injury—are not diagnosed in time, the damage done to the brain is irreversible and life-altering.
 In far too many cases, TBIs are fatal.

 For more information about The Silent Injury and what you can do if you or a loved one suffered a traumatic brain injury because of the reckless or negligent conduct of another, call attorney Joseph Greenwald, Jr. at 318.219.7867.
-When you call, we’ll schedule a free, no-obligation consultation in our conveniently located Shreveport office to answer your questions and review your needs.
+When you call our Shreveport personal injury lawyers, we’ll schedule a free, no-obligation consultation in our conveniently located Shreveport office to answer your questions and review your needs.